Skip to main content

 • when creating Internal project that refers to work on internal development or tracking overhead costs such as rent, office supplies, salaries etc.

-Step 3: Prepare a budget
+Step 2: Prepare a budget (cost estimate)

 Allfred will alert you if no budget is assigned to the project.
 Assigning a budget (in case of fixed-price projects) is crucial for effectively monitoring hours, expenses, invoicing, and costs incurred.
 You can easily create a budget either through the Budgets subsection in Project detail or directly via the warning button.

-Step 4: Start working with Tasks
+Step 3: Start working with Tasks

 In the Tasks section, you can find a list of all tasks.
 You can switch between "My tasks" or "All tasks" view and filter them by client or brand, team, status, priority, assigned people or positions, creator of the task, or task deadline.